marco-hmc/codeRepo/2_project/2_tutorial/assembly-tutorial-main/assembly-tutorial-main/README.md

 ## How it works

-MacOS and Linux provide quite a few syscalls each, or operating system calls that we can call from any language.
-There are quite a few syscalls in common between the two, but they are different flavors of Unix (Linux vs. BSD-ish/MacOS).
 The two flavors have several syscalls that are provided in one OS but not the other.
 The syscall numbers (passed in rax) are also different between the operating systems.

 The C libraries contain code similar to our code above, to write strings to a file.
 For our purposes we use the file number for stdout to write to the console.